openhwgroup/cva6/docs/01_cva6_user/Trigger_Module.rst

    - ``8`` → not equal (``!=``)

 5. Action (only one supported here):
+   - ``0`` → breakpoint exception generation
    - ``1`` → enter debug mode

+6. Trigger chains

+``Mcontrol6`` type trigger supports trigger chaining.
+A trigger chain is necessarily a located on a contiguous sequence of ``tselect`` indexes (e.g. first trigger on index 2, last trigger on index 4, index 3 is part of the chain too).
+First chain' trigger has ``chain == 1``, last has ``chain == 0``.

+Every trigger must match and the only action taken is last trigger's action.

+Since priorities are taken into account, multiple trigger timings exist within ``mcontrol6`` type trigger and the CVA6 is a pipeline, it is necessary for the trigger chain to fire that the earliest events in terms of pipeline stages must be located on the lowest indexes, e.g. for a trigger chain on a load data instruction the order must be : execute address (pc check) > load address > load data because these events happen in that order in the pipeline.

 On match:
 - The configured ``action`` is executed.